captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Seven.
 ---
-The way she still picks up
+The way she always used to pick up
 ---
 pennies off the street
 ---
-and the way she screams “Luck!
+and scream “Luck!
 ---
 I have all the luck!!
 ---
-I am so lucky!
----
 I am the fucking luckiest!”
 ---
-when she finds them.
+when she found them.
 ---
 Like a little kid.
 ---
-And then does a little dance.
+And then how she'd do a little dance.
 ---
-And reads the date.
+And read the date.
 ---
-And then recites a random
+And then recite a random
 ---
 fact from that date.
 ---
-Seven B.
+Seven A.
 ---
 The way she
 ---